songdaopi/SillyTavern_docker_AIO/README.md

 ### Getting Started

 > [!IMPORTANT]
 > Create a new deployment root folder first.
 > You can choose any name for this folder (referenced as `{folder name}` below).

 ### Required Directory Structure

+> [!NOTE]
+>
+> -   All directories must be created before deployment
+> -   Directory names are case-sensitive
+> -   Each directory serves a specific purpose

 Before proceeding with deployment, set up the following folder structure: